Velko/FsLibc/README.md

 -------------------

-Another frequently used class of functions in C standard library is functions for string manpululation. *FsLibc* provides a number of (by author's opinion) most used
+Another frequently used class of functions in C standard library is functions for string manipulation. *FsLibc* provides a number of (by author's opinion) most used
 ones:

 * `strlen()` - get string length;